Explore institutional insights

 The content of this website is intended for institutional investors only.
 It is not for retail use or distribution to individual investors.
 All investments involve risk including the possible loss of capital.
 This website is for informational and educational purposes only.
 Past performance is not a guarantee of future results.

 The information contained in this website is not intended to provide specific financial, tax, investment, insurance, legal or accounting advice and should not be relied upon and does not constitute a specific offer to buy and/or sell securities, insurance or investment services.
 Investors should consult with their professional advisors before acting upon any information contained on this website.
-The assets under management (AUM) represent the combined AUM of Sun Life Capital Management (Canada) Inc., Sun Life Capital Management (U.S) LLC, BentallGreenOak and InfraRed Capital Partners.
+The assets under management (AUM) represent the combined AUM of Sun Life Capital Management (Canada) Inc., Sun Life Capital Management (U.S) LLC, BentallGreenOak, InfraRed Capital Partners, and Advisors Asset Management.

 UK Tax Strategy - InfraRed (UK) Holdco 2020 Limited